 Award of Diploma with 28 points overall with two subjects at HL with grades 6 and 5.
-These subjects must include English or another literary subject*, plus one of: Art, Product Design or Graphic Communication.
+These subjects must include English or other literary subject*, plus one of: Art, Product Design or Graphic Communication.
 In addition, one more HL subject is required at grade 4.

 Minimum year 2